AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update on May 12, 2022**

-**Save button does not stop loading when editing a project**
+**[!UICONTROL Save] button does not stop loading when editing a project**

 *Projects*

-When a user is editing a project and attempts to save, they notice that the [!UICONTROL Save] button displays the word "Loading."
+When a user is editing a project and attempts to save, they notice that the [!UICONTROL Save] button displays the word "[!UICONTROL Loading]."
 If the user clicks on this button to save the changes to the project, the button is unresponsive and the changes do not save.

 **Field labels not appearing when viewing an object in [!UICONTROL Home]**

 *Home*

-When a user selects an object from their Home Work List, the area to the right of the Home Work List that displays the object does not include field labels.
+When a user selects an object from their [!UICONTROL Home Work List], the area to the right of the [!UICONTROL Home Work List] that displays the object does not include field labels.
 The field values are present.

 **Quick Filter does not automatically focus on search bar**